Women’s Top 25 Fared - NewsBreak

 ECHL Glance

 NOTE: Two points are awarded for a win, one point for an overtime or shootout loss.
 Top four teams in each division advance to playoffs.
-Norfolk at Trois-Rivieres, 3 p.m.
-Maine at Newfoundland, 5:30 p.m.
-Orlando at South Carolina, 6:05 p.m.
-Atlanta at Florida, 7 p.m.
-Jacksonville at Savannah, 7...
+Florida at Jacksonville, 7 p.m.
+Greenville at Orlando, 7 p.m.
+Iowa at Kalamazoo, 7 p.m.
+Newfoundland at Adirondack, 7 p.m.
+Reading at Maine, 7 p.m.

 WTOP